 Pre-Production

-Pre-production is, in essence, the planning stage of a video production.
-This step ensures that both the client and production group know what the goals of the video are and what the production team can achieve before the shoot gets underway.
-How long it takes to shoot a corporate video depends a great deal on the pre-production stage, because planning streamlines the process and reduces the incidence of reshoots due to client dissatisfaction.
+Pre-production is, the planning stage of a video production.
+This step ensures that both you and the production group know what the goals of the video are and what the production team can achieve before the shoot gets underway.
+The amount of time it takes to shoot a video depends a great deal on the pre-production stage, because planning streamlines the process and reduces the incidence of reshoots.

-The pre-production stage includes the following processes and steps, each of which contributes to the video production timeline:
+The pre-production stage includes the following steps, each of which contributes to the video production timeline:

 Crew preparation

-The production company must first establish the people who will have the biggest roles in the production to start the pre-production phase.
+The first step is to establish the people who will have the biggest roles in the production to start the pre-production phase.
 An account manager will typically be the go-between for the client and the production company, selecting and introducing the client to the members of the crew.
 These include the director, who is the creative lead of the project, the producer, who prepares and supervises, the production manager, who manages practical aspects of the production, and the camera and sound directors.
 Depending on the size of the production, one individual may take on several of these roles.

 Cast selection

-Selecting the talent for your video is the next important step in the video shoot planning stages.
-The client may choose professional or internal talent for the video, each option presenting different benefits.
+Selecting the talent is the next step in the planning stages.
+You might decide to use a professional talent, or you might like to use someone you know for the video (perhaps even yourself!).
+Whichever you choose, each option presents different benefits.
 In the end, the client selects the best choice for their vision of the video.

 Concept

-The concept of the video is the idea the client wants to get across, which is the most important part of the project to establish early on.
-If the client doesn't already have the concept nailed down, the writer has to determine this by speaking with the client or a representative before starting on the script.
-This can take time, so if expediency is a big concern, businesses should determine their video concept beforehand.
+The concept of the video is the idea that you want to get across, which is the most important part of the project to establish early on.
+If you don’t already have the concept nailed down, the writer has to determine this with you before starting on the script.
+This can take time, so if expediency is a big concern, you should determine your video concept before reaching out to a video production company.

 Research

-After learning the concept of the video, the writer needs to do the research necessary to flesh out the script and determine potential shooting spots.
-This may require visiting the client's worksite, meeting people in person or over the phone and reading up on the company's history and activity to get a better idea of the company's personality and biggest selling points.
-This is especially necessary if the video is going to cover a more technical subject.
+After learning the concept of the video, the writer may need to do research to flesh out the script.
+Depending on the nature of the project, this may require consulting with subject matter experts, getting acquainted with a company or subject’s personality and biggest selling points, or finding resources that give more information about a topic presented in the video.
+Research is especially necessary if the video is going to cover a more technical subject.

 Scripting

-After they've finished the research stage, the writer settles in to work on the shooting script, which becomes the base of the production.
-This will give both the client and the production crew a basic feel for the video tone and is the first stage at which a customer can review the production company's work and make any changes.
+After they've finished the research stage, the writer settles in to work on the shooting script.
+The completed script should provide both you and the production crew with a basic feel for the video tone.
+This is also the first stage at which you can review the production company's work and make any changes.

 Storyboarding